petersulyok/smfc/README.md

 Upper Non-Recoverable
 ```

-but newer Super Micro X13 motherboards (with AST2600 BMC chip) have only one sensor threshold:
+but newer Supermicro X13 motherboards (with AST2600 BMC chip) have only one sensor threshold:

 ```
 Lower Critical
 ```

-Originally, this chapter was created for Super Micro X10-X11 motherboards, but can be easily adapted to X13 motherboards as well (see more details in #33).
+Originally, this chapter was created for Supermicro X10-X11 motherboards, but can be easily adapted to X13 motherboards as well (see more details in #33).

 Like many other utilities (created by NAS and home server community), `smfc` also uses **IPMI FULL mode** for fan control, where all fans in the zone: